JScott/ViveGrip/Assets/ViveGrip/Examples/README.md

 When the touch method is triggered, I trigger `ToggleGrab()` which I know will grab the tar ball.
 To prevent the player from dropping it manually and ending up in a weird state, I store the grip point and disable it.
 During the update method I check if the speed reaches a certain threshold after being gripped.
 At that point I enable the grip point again and toggle the grab to drop the tar ball.

+### Teleporter (intermediate)

+- `ViveGrip_GripPoint.HoldingSomething()`
+- `ViveGrip_GripPoint.HeldObject()`

+Often people need to teleport while holding an object.
+This can get complicated, depending on how you teleport, but the idea will be the same as this simple example. `ViveGripExample_Teleporter` will use grip point methods to find held objects and move them when the player moves.

 ### Extension Cube (advanced)

 - `ViveGripExample_ExtendGrab`